RaghiP/Practice-Repo/README.md

 # Practice-Repo
-This is just a practice repo
+This is just a practice repository
+Kuch to add kar deti hu data is file mai